What is our Straight to Teaching QTS programme?

 - Have undertaken significant teaching experience in at least two contrasting schools

-- Are able to demonstrate that they meet the QTS Standards across a minimum of two consecutive age ranges for their chosen teaching specialism
+- Are able to demonstrate that you meet the QTS Standards across the age range of assessment for their chosen teaching specialism

 - Are able to show that they have the appropriate intellectual and academic capabilities and personal qualities, attitudes, ethics and values